MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-import-export.md

 ## Navigate mapping errors

-If you get mapping errors after uploading your file, select **Map status**.
+If you get mapping errors after you upload your file, select **Map status**.
 Take the following steps to inspect and rectify the field mapping errors.

 - Use the drop-down menu on the right, under **Show**, to walk through the **Unmapped fields**, **Fields with error**, or **Required Fields**.

 > [!TIP]
-> Depending on whether you get a Warning or Error, inspect **Unmapped fields** or **Fields with error** through the drop-down menu in **Field Mappings**.
+> Depending on whether you get a Warning or an Error, inspect **Unmapped fields** or **Fields with error** through the drop-down menu in **Field Mappings**.

 ![Example of a partial match due to warnings with field mappings](./media/data-platform-import-export/partial-match.png)